veertuinc/anklet/plugins/receivers/github/README.md

 1. Click on `Settings`
 1. Click on `Webhooks`
 1. Click on `Add webhook`
-1. Set the `Payload URL` to the Public IP or URL that points to the server running the Anklet Github Controller + `/jobs/v1/receiver`.
+1. Set the `Payload URL` to the Public IP or URL that points to the server running the Anklet Github Receiver + `/jobs/v1/receiver`.
 So for example: `http://99.153.180.48:54321/jobs/v1/receiver`
 1. Set `Content Type` to `application/json`
 1. Set the `Secret` to the `secret` from the `config.yml`
 1. `SSL verfifcation` is up to you.